 - Set the distance of the buffer

-You’ll notice that your data has been filtered to show only homes within 250 meters of the desired park boundaries.
+You’ll notice that your data has been filtered to show only the 5 homes within 250 meters of the desired park boundaries.

 That’s all there is to applying a buffer!

 One thing to note, if you are buffering around a shapefile (boundary file) that is too complex, you will see a message when trying to apply a buffer.
 You can work around this by applying a filter to your dataset before trying to apply a buffer.
-We did this in the example above by filtering the boundary dataset by school parks.
+We did this in the example above by filtering the boundary dataset by golf courses.